april1989/origin-go-tools/README.md

 Stable version: ```v4```

 ### What is Origin?
+We treat a go routine instruction as an origin entry point, and all variables/function calls inside this go rountine share the same context as their belonging go routine.

 For origin-sensitive in Go, we have two cases:
 - Case 1: no ```make closure```, Go directly invokes a static function: e.g.,